Fit as a Mama Bear

 • 2 tbs almond milk

-• 2 tsp almond milk
+• 2 teaspoon almond milk

 Instructions

-1. Preheat the oven to 350.
-Mix all dry ingredients except chocolate chips in one bowl.
-Melt the coconut oil and whisk the wet ingredients in another.
+• Melt the coconut oil and whisk the wet ingredients in another.
 Make sure the almond milk is room temperature so the coconut oil doesn't solidify.

 Make the frosting